WaldemarCoding/MahAppsPrismDemo/README.md

 1. Toggle (show/hide) Flyouts in a modular MVVM structured App, from everywhere in your app

-2. Add/Remove a MahApps HamburgerMenu Entries from your Modules
+2. Add/Remove MahApps HamburgerMenu Entries from your Modules

 3. Add/Remove Flyouts from your Modules